The City has offered a penalty free payment grace period until April 15, 2020 to all property owners for the 2020 interim tax bill.

 2020 Property Tax Hardship Deferral Program

-The City is offering a Property Tax Hardship Deferral Program for City of Ottawa residential property owners and small business property owners (assessed property value of up to $7.5 M) that have been financially affected as a result of the COVID-19 pandemic.
+The City offered a Property Tax Hardship Deferral Program for City of Ottawa residential property owners and small business property owners (assessed property value of up to $7.5 M) that have been financially affected as a result of the COVID-19 pandemic.
 The program will extend the interim property tax and final property tax deadlines of March 19, 2020 and June 18, 2020 to Friday, October 30, 2020.

 In order to qualify for this deferral a property owner must meet the following criteria: